marinoandrea/hangman-cli/README.md

 ### Graceful exits

 The graceful exits feature provides an indication to the user when the exit was done gracefully.
+This feature has a low priority, because it does not interfere with the playability of the game.
+However, it provides a clear distinction to the Player when the program exists normally and when not.

 #### Stimulus/Response